Nirbhik01/todolist/README.md

 - **Handling Asynchronous Data**: The app uses the `fetch()` function to make asynchronous requests.
 It was tricky to make sure data was fetched and handled properly — especially after performing actions like adding or deleting tasks, where the page shouldn’t reload.

-- **Creating DOM Elements Dynamically**: After a user adds a task, the task appears immediately in the list.
-I learned how to **create and insert elements using JavaScript** to reflect changes without a page reload.

 ---